bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ### Requirements

 * Protocol confusion attack: Neither party has any influence over the bytes emitted by the other party.
+[CP Is the requirement here supposed to be *resistance* to protocol confusion attacks?]
 * Privacy: A third party without access to the template cannot tell whether two connections are using the same pseudorandom cTLS template, or two different pseudorandom cTLS templates.
 * Ossification risk: Every byte sent on the underlying transport is pseudorandom to an observer who does not know the cTLS template.
 * Efficiency: Zero size overhead and minimal CPU cost.
 Support for servers with many cTLS templates, when appropriately constructed.